jignesh248/system-design-primer/README.md

 ### Web server caching

-[Reverse proxies](#reverse-proxy-web-server) and caches such as [Varnish](https://www.varnish-cache.org/) can serve static and dynamic content directly.
+[Reverse proxies](#reverse-proxy-web-server) and caches such as [Varnish](https://www.varnish-cache.org/) :TODO can serve static and dynamic content directly.
 Web servers can also cache requests, returning responses without having to contact application servers.

 ### Database caching